tomcam/py4webcasts/docs/glossary.md

 ## database level

-When you define a model in [PyDal](#pydal), you can pass parameters to the [Field constructor](#field-constructor) constraining whether record can be inserted into the database.
-The term used informally in py4web  for this is that these are applied *database level*.
+When you define a model in [PyDal](#pydal), you can pass parameters to the [Field constructor](#field-constructor) constraining whether the record can be inserted into the database.
+The term used informally in py4web for this is that these are applied considered atn *database level*.

-For example, if your back end is SQL this would be a considered SQL constraint.
+For example, if your back end is SQL this would be considered an SQL constraint.
 In the example below, a column in the `task` table named `title` is defined as `notnull`.
-While it works on all back ends py4web supports, if it's a SQL database `notnull` would be translated into a `NOT NULL` SQL constraint.
+While it works on all database platforms py4web supports, if it's an SQL database `notnull` would be translated into a `NOT NULL` SQL constraint.

 ```python
 db.define_table('task',